Quality control

 plot_peptide_mass_measurement(alpha_dat)

 The peptide recognized as under-measured using previous plot, is peptide “CVRSIQA” in state eEF1B.
-We analyse the mass uptake with regards to replicates (aggregated charge) and we see that for time point 25 min only one measurement was accepted, and for other time points two, thus blocking the possibility of calculating statistical significance when using this peptide in comparative analysis.
+We analyze the mass uptake with regards to replicates (aggregated charge) and we see that for time point 25 min only one measurement was accepted, and for other time points two, thus blocking the possibility of calculating statistical significance when using this peptide in comparative analysis.

 plot_replicate_mass_uptake(alpha_dat, sequence = "CVRSIQA", aggregated = TRUE)